GerhardKling/DerivativesPricing/README.md

 # Other repositories
 I found an excellent repository, which covers some of the exercises in the book.
 I refer to https://github.com/mattmcd/QuantFinance for further details.

+# Note
+This is very much work in progress.
+I hope to finish the book and also upload a few YouTube videos.

 # Chapter 1: A simple Monte Carlo model
 You find more information on the Box-Muller transformation here: https://mathworld.wolfram.com/Box-MullerTransformation.html